correlation and regression in spss#

 Compare the correlation values for each season.

-• Do any seasons have a negative correlation between hours of sun and mean temperature?
-If so, can you think of a reason why that might happen?
+• Do any seasons have a negative correlation between hours of sun and minimum temperature?
+If so, can you think of a physical explanation for why that might happen?

 regression in spss#

-Now that we’ve calculated the correlation between these two variables, we’ll see how we can use SPSS to do linear regression.
+Now that we’ve made scatter plots and calculated the correlation between these two variables, we’ll see how we can use SPSS to do linear regression, to estimate the (linear) relationship between them.

 To begin, open the Curve Estimation dialog (Analyze > Regression > Curve Estimation):